rpmfusion-infra/fedy/README.md

 ### How to install

-To install the latest stable version of Fedora Utils in your system, run the following commands in the Terminal and enter your root password when prompted,
+To install the latest stable version of Fedora Utils in your system, first add the repo,

 `su -c "curl http://master.dl.sourceforge.net/project/fedorautils/fedorautils.repo -o /etc/yum.repos.d/fedorautils.repo"`

+Then install Fedora Utils using the following commands,

 `su -c "yum install fedorautils"`